 Queens' Old Library participates throughout the year in the cultural life of Cambridge.
 The Library opens its doors to the public and offers various activities to make people discover the extraordinary collection hosted in one of the oldest libraries in Cambridge.

-Books and Power in Tudor England
+Online exhibition: Books and Power in Tudor England

 Sir Thomas Smith (1513-1577) was one of Queens' College's most eminent alumni.
 Though he achieved high office as Secretary of State to Edward VI and Elizabeth I, ambassador to France and Vice-Chancellor of the University of Cambridge, Smith is remembered as much more than a statesman; his remarkable annotated books, bequeathed to Queens' College, capture the mind of a man of singular intelligence and learning with an acerbic wit.
 These annotations and doodles reveal how humanist politicians like Smith used books as sources of power in Tudor England.

 In the meantime, you can download and read the leaflet of the exhibition here.